PrefectHQ/prefect-aws/docs/index.md

 ### Using Prefect with AWS ECS

-`prefect_aws` allows you to interact with AWS ECS Tasks with Prefect flows.
+`prefect_aws` allows you to use [AWS ECS](https://aws.amazon.com/ecs/) as infrastructure for your deployments.
+Using ECS for scheduled flow runs enabled the dynamic provisioning of infrastructure for containers and unlocked greater scalability.

 The snippets below show how you can use `prefect_aws` to run a task on ECS.
 It uses the `ECSTask` block as [Prefect infrastructure](https://docs.prefect.io/concepts/infrastructure/) or simply within a flow.

-#### As Infrastructure
+#### As deployment Infrastructure

-You can also use ECS Tasks as infrastructure to execute your deployed flows.

 ##### Set variables